Why choose Paris for a Pre-Wedding shoot?

 What are your tips for a successful Paris Pre-Wedding shoot?

-photographer who doesn’t know the cultural ways to interact.
-Just a gentle tip but the Parisians can take offence if you behave in ways that are considered perfectly polite in Hong Kong or Singapore.
+an Asian photographer who isn't as comfortable in the culture and social side.
+Just a gentle tip, but the Parisians can take offence if you behave in ways that are considered perfectly polite in Hong Kong or Singapore.
 I say this as someone who visits the Far East continually and loves it as much as Europe.
 But I just want to warn you that it’s a little thing you should watch out for.
 If you know Parisian culture, you can often get away with a lot more than if you don’t.
-There are these little things that mean it’s worth having a Western photographer who can help guide you through in order to give you a more successful photo shoot.
+There are these little things that mean it’s worth having a Western photographer who can help guide you through, to give you a truly successful photo shoot.

 Can I combine Paris with another location?